tomzx/blog.tomrochette.com-content/agi/tensorflow/article.md

 ## Context

-Tensorflow has rapidly grown in popularity due to the fact that is developed/supported by Google.
+TensorFlow has rapidly grown in popularity due to the fact that is developed/supported by Google.
 As more and more developers move to the platform, it becomes essential to learn how it works and have a general idea of the various concepts it makes use of.
 This is a short article about some of these concepts.

 ## Learned in this study